 #3.
 The Magic Faraway Tree by Enid Blyton

-You might enjoy [WATCH] The Magic Faraway Tree by Enid Blyton
+You May Also Enjoy [WATCH] The Magic Faraway Tree by Enid Blyton

 #4.
 The Very Hungry Caterpillar by Eric Carle

-You might enjoy Why It’s Never Too Early To Start Reading to Your Baby
+You May Also Enjoy Why It’s Never Too Early To Start Reading to Your Baby

 #5.
 The Kissing Hand by Audrey Penn